OpenTranslationBible/open-bible/en-GB/34.Nahum/md/nahum-03.md

 ## Nahum 3:13

-> Behold, your people are defenceless within you!
+> Behold, your soldiers are like women!
 > The gates of your land are opened wide to your enemies;
 > Fire consumes your gate bars.